jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ## 11. Known Issues and Limitations

-- There is limited support for reading, writing, or analyzing vector data yet.
-Plans include native support for the ESRI Shapefile format and possibly GeoJSON data.
 - The LAZ compressed LiDAR data format is currently unsupported although zipped LAS files (.zip) are.
 - There is no support for reading waveform data contained within or associated with LAS files.
 - File directories cannot contain apostrophes (', e.g. /John's data/) as they will be interpreted in the arguments array as single quoted strings.